c-mellueh/IfcBorehole/README.md

 # IfcBorehole
-CLI and GUI for creating IfcBoreholes from Excel files
+CLI and GUI for creating IfcBoreholes from Excel, CSV or GeoData